 - Behavioral Health Integration: Integration of behavioral health through agreements, co-location or provider integration.

-- Comprehensive Health Assessment: Comprehensive health assessments that include screenings for behavioral health conditions, such as depression, post-partum depression, anxiety, developmental delays and substance use disorder.
+- Comprehensive Health Assessment: Assessments that include screenings for behavioral health conditions, such as depression, post-partum depression, anxiety, developmental delays and substance use disorder.

 - Identifying High-Risk Patients: A system for identifying high-risk patients for targeted care management.

 - Referral Tracking and Follow-Up: Tracking and following up on referrals to specialists, including behavioral healthcare providers.